ksingh7575/beautiful-jekyll/aboutme.md

 * Data cleaning, mining, wrangling along with statistical analysis.
 * Data visualization using tools like Tableau, R (ggplot2) and depicting complex data in a visually appealing and simple format
-* Worked on various stages of Software Development Life Cycle (SDLC)
 *  Designed and built database.
-Used complex SQL to query necessary data
+Used complex SQL to query get insights from data.
 *  Worked on various case studies and doing analysis using MS-Excel.